 Measure Title

 Description

 Measurement Period

-Eligible Population Eligible Providers Medical Doctor (MD), Doctor of Osteopathy (DO), Physician Assistant (PA), Advanced Practice Registered Nurse (APRN)
+Eligible Population Eligible Providers Medical Doctor (MD), Doctor of Osteopathy (D0), Physician Assistant (PA), Advanced Practice Registered Nurse (APRN)

 Care Setting(s) [Outpatient, Inpatient, ED or Urgent Care, Residential (SNF, home care)]

 Ages

 Event

 Diagnosis

-Denominator [Target population and I time period]
+Denominator [Target population and time period]

-Numerator [Action needed to mee [Action needed to meet the measure]
+Numerator [Action needed to mee et the measure]

 Required Exclusions

-Allowable Exclusions [Condition that should remove a patient, procedure, or unit of measurement from the denominator ONLY if the numerator criteria are not met.]
+Exceptions (i.e., Allowable Exclusions) [Condition that should remove a patient, procedure, or unit of measurement from the denominator ONLY if the numerator criteria are not met.]

-Exclusion Rationale [Explanation of exclusi ions]
+Exclusion Rationale [Explanation of exclusions]

 Measure Scoring

 Interpretation of Score

 Measure Type [Process, Outcome]

 Level of Measurement Individual Provider, Practice, System

-Risk Adjustment
+Risk Adjustment and/or Risk Stratification

+Disparities Considerations

 For Process Measures Relationship to Desired Outcome Process Intermediate Outcomes Outcomes

 Opportunity to Improve Gap in Care [Documented evidence of deviation (or observed patterns of deviation) in care from established norms or standards of care.
 Gaps in care may be manifested by underuse, overuse, or misuse of health services.]

-Harmonization with Existing Measures [Work Group may recon address steps taken to nmend the creation of a measure that may be similar to an existing measure.
-Work Group should harmonize with existing measures or rationale for development of a separate measure.]
+Harmonization with Existing Measures [Work group may recommend the creation of a measure that may be similar to an existing measure.
+Work group should address steps taken to harmonize with existing measures or rationale for development of a separate measure.]

 References